 Address: 1600 21st Street NW.
 The Georgeian Revival style museum sits on a tree-lined street in the tony DuPont Circle neighborhood.

-Hours: Open daily from Tueday through Sunday from 11:00 am to 6:00 pm
+Hours: Open daily from Tuesday through Sunday from 11:00 am to 6:00 pm

 You should book a timed entry ticket online on the museum website.
 Tickets are $16 and include admission to both the permanent collection and temporary exhibition.